Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 \item \textbf{Control-state dependence.} Although the number of control states depends on the number of variables and is polynomially bounded, this dependence affects only the finite control and does not contribute to tape space usage. \end{itemize}

-Therefore, for a fixed certificate, the total running time of $\mathcal{M}_{\mathrm{SAT}}^{\mathrm{ID}}$ is $O(n^{2})$, and the space usage is $O(n)$. \end{proof}
+Therefore, for a fixed certificate, the total running time of $M_{\mathrm{SAT}}^{\mathrm{ID}}$ is $\bigO(n^{2})$, and the space usage is $\bigO(n)$. \end{proof}

-\begin{remark} Although the control-state space of $\mathcal{M}_{\mathrm{SAT}}^{\mathrm{ID}}$ depends on the input, its size is polynomially bounded.
-Consequently, this construction remains compatible with the feasible-graph simulation framework, which requires polynomial bounds on both time and state space but does not require a fixed finite set of states. \end{remark}
+\begin{remark} Although the control-state space of $M_{\mathrm{SAT}}^{\mathrm{ID}}$ depends on the input, its size is polynomially bounded.
+Consequently, this construction remains compatible with the NP verifier simulation framework, which requires polynomial bounds on both time and state space but does not require a fixed finite set of states. \end{remark}

-\begin{theorem}[Polynomial-Time Verifier for \textsc{SAT}] The input-dependent Turing machine $\mathcal{M}_{\mathrm{SAT}}^{\mathrm{ID}}$ decides whether a certificate is accepted by the verifier for the \textsc{SAT} problem.
+\begin{theorem}[Input-Dependent Polynomial-Time Verifier for \textsc{SAT}] The input-dependent Turing machine $M_{\mathrm{SAT}}^{\mathrm{ID}}$ decides whether a certificate is accepted by the verifier for the \textsc{SAT} problem.